 2. Apple cider vinegar

-After use, you must shampoo your hair and allow it to stay for some time, possibly some minutes before you wash it off with clean water.
+After use, shampoo your hair and allow it to sit for some time, possibly minutes, before washing it off with clean water.
 For an effective result, use it about 1–2 times a week.

 3. Dry shampoo